StPaulThorndale/IT/README.md

-# IT
+# St. Paul IT

-A place to collaborate on IT-related tasks
+A place to collaborate on St. Paul IT-related tasks.